Still life paintings by Vincent van Gogh (Netherlands): Rumored affair

 Van Gogh did not live at the parsonage the entire time he was in Nuenen.
-For a time he lived with a priest and was rumored to have become involved in the priest's servant that resulted in a pregnancy.
+For a time he lived with a priest and was rumored to have become involved with the priest's servant that resulted in a pregnancy.
 The priest condemned van Gogh for the rumored activity and many people within the village felt he was guilty.

 Van Gogh wrote in September 1885, "That affair with the priest has not given me any more trouble.
 But of course there will always be God-fearing natives in the village who will persist in suspecting me, for one thing is sure, namely that the priest would only too gladly throw the whole blame of that affair on me.
 However, as I am quite innocent, the gossip from that quarter leaves me perfectly indifferent; as long as they don't bother me in my painting.
 I don't take any notice of it whatever.
 With the peasants to whom the accident happened, where I often used to paint, I have remained on good terms, and I am as welcome in their home as I used to be."